-In addition to the General Entrance Requirements, prior to admission to study in the Faculty, a candidate must have gained a pass at SQA Credit Level Standard Grade, or its equivalent, in Mathematics.
-It is also desirable that candidates have gained a pass at SQA Credit Level Standard Grade, in a language other than English (with the exception of Modern Languages students who will have higher entry requirements).
+1. In addition to the General Entrance Requirements, prior to admission to study in the Faculty, it is also desirable that applicants have gained a pass at SQA National 5 (B or above), GCSE (B or above) or its equivalent in a language other than English (with the exception of those studying French who have higher French language entrance requirements).